rustykatz/Patient-Tracking-/README.md

-# Patient-Tracking-
+# Patient Tracking

-allows user to
-add, remove ,search, modify,and print information about the patient in command line
+This program was created as an assignment for CMPT 225.
+The purpose was to allow users to modify and track patients via inputs in the command line.

+## Features implemented:
+- Add
+- Remove
+- Search
+- Modify
+- Display information

-how to run:
+## How to run:
+1) Navigate to folder containing project files
-1) right click on file > open in terminal
+2) Right click on file then select the option "Open in Terminal"
-2) "make clean"
+3) Run the command "make clean"
-3) "make all"
+4) Run the command "make all"
-4) "./wicps"
+5) Run the command "./wicps"

+## Author:
+Faraz Fazlalizadeh: www.farazf.com